davidzarruk/AdvancedMethodsDataAnalysisClass/README.md

 * [scikit-learn](http://scikit-learn.org), Machine learning library!
 * [prophet](https://facebook.github.io/prophet/), Time series forecasting library by Facebook.

-A good, easy to install option that supports Mac, Windows, and Linux, and that has all of these packages (and much more) is the [Anaconda](https://www.continuum.io/).
+A good, easy to install option that supports Mac, Windows, and Linux, and that has all of these packages (and many more) is the [Anaconda](https://www.continuum.io/).

 GIT!!
 Unfortunatelly out of the scope of this class, but please take a look at these [tutorials](https://help.github.com/articles/good-resources-for-learning-git-and-github/)